sakya/LockProvider/README.md

 }
 ```
 ### Acquire
-Try to acquire a lock
+Try to acquire a lock.\
+Locks must be unique by owner and name, this means that different owners can acquire a lock with the same name

 Request:
 ```json